 Most homes throughout the country produce heat via a residential furnace.
 However, if you’re like most people, you may not totally understand how a furnace produces heat.
 We’re going to share the answer with you below so that you can have a better understanding of how your home’s furnace works to heat your home.
+Go Now and read more to learn further!

 Before we dive into the specifics of how your furnace produces heat, we need to first address a few key processes.
 First, your furnace will start a heating cycle whenever your thermostat senses that the actual temperature is lower than your set temperature.
 Your thermostat does this by initiating a call to your furnace for it to produce heat.